Financial assessment: Your payment towards care

 Assessable income is your total income minus allowable deductions.
 Income is any money you receive on a regular basis.

 You will also pay 7.5% (3.75% if you are part of a couple) of your assets such as land or property.
 The first €36,000 (€72,000 if you are part of a couple) of your assets is excluded from the assessment.

 If your assets include your land and property, you can defer paying the 7.5% contribution based on this by applying for an optional nursing home loan.

-You can request another financial review 12 months after your last review.
+You can request another financial review 12 months after your first assessment or your last review.
 However, the HSE may review a financial assessment at any stage.

 You must tell the Nursing Homes Support Scheme Office about any sale.
 You must do this within 10 working days of the sale.
 This is so we can carry out a new assessment of the amount you pay.

 You will need to tell us about regular income and any property you own.
 If we don’t have all this information your application will be delayed.

 We look at both you and your partner’s income.
 This includes: